sevidmusic/Rig/README.md

 ### `rig --new-roady-project --path-to-roady-project`

-`rig --new-roady-project` will clone [Roady](https://github.com/sevidmusic/Roady) to the specified `--path-to-roady-project`, and setup the new Roady project.
+`rig --new-roady-project` will clone [Roady](https://github.com/sevidmusic/Roady) to the specified `--path-to-roady-project`, and perform the initial setup of the new Roady project.

 Example: